Prevent accidental account overdrafts with Tower's Opt-In.

-An overdraft occurs when you do not have enough money available in your account to cover a transaction, but Tower pays it anyway.
-Tower covers overdrafts in two ways:
+An overdraft occurs when you do not have enough money available in your checking account to cover a transaction.
+Tower Federal Credit Union covers overdrafts in two ways:

 - Standard overdraft practices that come with your account.

-- Overdraft protection plans, such as a link to a savings account or to an overdraft line of credit, which may be less expensive than standard overdraft practices.
+- Overdraft protection plans, such as a link to a savings account or to an overdraft line of credit.
+These solutions may be less expensive than standard overdraft practices.

-Tower authorizes and pays overdrafts for the following types of transactions:
+Tower authorizes and pays overdrafts for the following transactions:

-- Checks and other transactions made using your checking account number.
+- Checks and other transactions made by using your checking account number

 - Automatic bill payments

-Tower does not authorize and pay overdrafts for the following types of transactions unless you authorize us to pay them.
+Tower does not authorize and pay overdrafts for the following types of transactions unless you authorize to pay them:

 - ATM transactions